Fast Variational Block-Sparse Bayesian Learning: Analysis of F-BSBL

-Since for this setup $\bm{\Phi}=\bm{I}_{N}$, a perfect estimator for the noiseless case would be $\hat{\bm{x}}_i=\bm{y}$ and a sparse estimate can be obtained by thresholding small values of $\|\hat{\bm{x}}_i\|$ for $i=1$.
-Comparing the estimator obtained by different parameters of the generalized inverse Gaussian hyperprior \gls{pdf}, it can be observed that the Gamma prior and the inverse Gamma prior do not lead to a sparse estimator since $\hat{\bm{x}}_i=\bm{0}$ if and only if $\bm{y}=\bm{0}$.
-This is in line with both the analysis presented in Section \ref{sec:analysis:sparsity} and the results from the literature for a non-blocked complex model \cite{pedersen2015SP}. \footnote{Note that the non-blocked complex model can be viewed as a block-sparse model where each block consists of the real and imaginary part of each weight.} When comparing the scaled Jeffrey's prior and Jeffrey's prior, we see that both estimators are indeed sparse since many values of $\bm{y}$ lead to $\hat{\bm{x}}_i=\bm{0}$.
-Furthermore, we can see that Jeffrey's prior without an increased heuristic threshold $\chi$ leads to a ``soft'' thresholding behavior that smoothly approaches $\hat{\bm{x}}_i=\bm{0}$ as $\bm{y}$ gets smaller.
-Introducing a threshold of $\chi<1$ or utilizing the scaled Jeffrey's prior is analogous to the "hard" thresholding approach, where the threshold is determined by either $\chi$ or $c_i$.
-An increase in the threshold results obviously into a sparser estimate.
-Furthermore, it is noteworthy to highlight the effect of difference different block sizes on the solution ($d_i=2$ and $d_i=10$ shown in Figure \ref{fig:thresholding}a and \ref{fig:thresholding}b, respectively).
-The cutoff value for Jeffery's prior remains constant even with different thresholds, relative to the average amplitude of the components within the block.
-However, the likelihood of the average component amplitude being high decreases as the block size increases.
-This is due to the low likelihood of all amplitudes being high in the same realization.
-Consequently, a fixed threshold $\chi$ would result in varying false alarm rates depending on the block size.
-In contrast, using a scaled Jeffrey's prior leads to a reduction of the cutoff region with an increase in block size, compensating to some extent for the reduction of the false alarm rate.
+\Gls{fbsbl}-ii and \gls{fbsbl}-iii do not inherently include a pruning condition, since $\hat{\bm{x}}=\bm{0}$ if and only if $\bm{y}=\bm{0}$.
+This is in line with both Theorem~\ref{theorem:sparsity} and similar results from the literature \cite{babacan2014TSP:variationalBSBL, pedersen2015SP}.
+Comparing the estimators obtained from setting $a=b=0$ and $c\geq 0$ yielding densities of the form $p(\gamma) = \gamma^{c-1}$ corresponding to \gls{fbsbl}-iv for $c>0$ and \gls{fbsbl}-v for $c=0$, we observe that, indeed, these estimators show a pruning behavior.
+That is, small (nonzero) values of $\bm{y}$ lead to $\hat{\bm{x}}=\bm{0}$ (i.e., $\hat{\gamma}_1=\infty$).
+For \gls{fbsbl}-v, decreasing $\chi$ naturally increases the region where $\hat{\bm{x}}=\bm{0}$, i.e., the region in which the component is pruned.
+A similar behavior is observed for \gls{fbsbl}-iv when increasing the value of $c$.
+Note that increasing $c$ increases the bias towards zero.
+Furthermore, it is noteworthy to highlight the effect of varying the block size on the solution ($d=2$ and $d=10$ shown in Figure \ref{fig:thresholding}a and \ref{fig:thresholding}b, respectively).
+For \gls{fbsbl}-v, the cutoff value remains constant.
+However, the likelihood of noise randomly interfering constructively or destructively with the estimated weights decreases as the block size increases, due to the decreasing likelihood of all weights within the block being affected in the same manner.
+Consequently, a fixed threshold $\chi$ would result in the rate of erroneous block classifications varying with the block size.
+In contrast, for \gls{fbsbl}-iv we observe a reduction of the cutoff region as the block size increases, compensating this effect to some extent.